prasanvb/Java/readme/course5/L2L3L4_CollectionSort.md

     Stream<Integer> parallelStream = myList.parallelStream();
 ```

 ## L2: Sorting Primitive Types

 The `Collections.sort()` method can sort collections of objects such as String, Numbers that have natural ordering

 ## L3: Sorting Custom Objects

-For custom objects, you must implement the `Comparable` interface:
+For custom objects, you must implement the `Comparable` interface.

 ## L4: Advanced Sorting with Comparator

-For more complex sorting scenarios, you can use `Comparator`:
+For more complex sorting scenarios, you can use `Comparator`.

-### Collection vs Collections vs Collection
+## Collection vs Collections vs Collection

 **Be careful not to confuse:**